Pediatric Scoliosis Symptoms & Screenings

 - On forward bend, a “rib hump” or one area of the back is higher than the other side

 Back pain, leg pain, and changes in bowel and bladder habits are not commonly associated with idiopathic scoliosis.
 A child experiencing these types of symptoms requires immediate medical evaluation by a physician.

 Although only 5 percent of those with scoliosis will require treatment, scoliosis screening is important in order to detect it early and begin treatment if necessary.
-Optimally, children should be screened yearly in grades fifth through eighth.
+Optimally, children should be screened yearly in grades five through eight.
 Scoliosis screenings can be conducted in a group setting in private areas of a school, such as a locker room or nurse’s office.
 Experts recommend screeners use the hands on/clothes on method of screening.
-With this method, the screener places her hands on the child’s shoulders and hips to test for symmetry, but the child can keep his or her clothes on to protect privacy and decrease anxiety.
+With this method, the screener places her hands on the child’s shoulders and hips to test for symmetry and requests that the child do a simple “forward bend.”
+The child keeps his or her clothes on to protect privacy and decrease anxiety.

 Since scoliosis may develop at any time before growth is completed, it is important that your child’s spine be checked regularly until they have finished growing.